 It’s important to not neglect mental sharing.
 Strangely, in a world that emphasizes the value of intellect, it’s not uncommon for couples to share themselves sexually and, to a degree, emotionally, but fall far short on mental sharing.
 Yet, day in and day out, people live side-by-side with each other, depriving each other of the joy of mental fusion.

 We don’t expose our innermost selves, including our ideas, beliefs, dreams, fears, yearnings, insecurities and hopes.
 This is all part of our inner landscape and an integral part of what we can share.
-We simply can’t keep any aspects of ourselves isolated and then hope to fuse with another person in a profoundly satisfying way.
+We simply can’t isolate any aspects of ourselves and then hope to fuse with another person in a profoundly satisfying way.
 We need to stay in tune with the natural movement toward union.

 It happens quite often that we attribute frustration to sexual incompatibility, which may have nothing to do with an absence of physical attraction.
 In fact, it may be cropping up from insufficient fusion on any or all of the other levels.

 Spiritual fusion is a natural result of fusing smoothly on the physical, emotional and mental levels.
 If fusion exists on all three levels, the two people involved must be highly developed spiritual beings who are actively working on their spiritual paths.
 More to the point, a person must have made it their aim to reach their spiritual self if spiritual fusion is to exist.

 So it stands to reason that the fulfillment and bliss we’re all shooting for can happen only to the degree we have advanced in our spiritual development, and continue to advance.
 Forward movement, then, is a given.
 All too often, people get stuck and have no intention of moving out of their rut.
 And then they’re surprised to find themselves unhappy and alone, blaming life, others, circumstances and that all-time favorite, bad luck.